 Visiting Montana’s Virginia City

 In the spring of 1863, a party of six prospectors took off from Bannack and headed to the Yellowstone Valley on a mission to find gold.
 Their trip was long and arduous and resulted in them being captured by the Crow Indians.
-As legend goes, and as you may hear on the Alder Gulch Shortline which runs between Virginia City and Nevada City, one of the men – Bill Fairweather – proved to have no fear and maybe even special powers after he survived a dance with rattlesnakes.
+As legend goes, and as you may hear on the Alder Gulch Shortline, which runs between Virginia City and Nevada City, one of the men, Bill Fairweather, proved to have no fear and maybe even special powers after he survived a dance with rattlesnakes.
 Impressed, the native peoples let the men go with the condition that they would return from whence they came.

-On their way back to Bannack, the men camped in what we now know as Virginia City and while two of them set up camp the others made their way down to the stream to see what they could find, hoping for nothing more than a little tobacco money.
+On their way back to Bannack, the men camped in what we now know as Virginia City, and while two of them set up camp, the others made their way down to the stream to see what they could find, hoping for nothing more than a little tobacco money.
 When their first pan turned up $2.40, they knew they had struck it rich.
 That was May 26, 1863.

 Low on supplies, the men had to return to Bannack, but planned to leave under the cover of night and return to their claims shortly after.
 There was only one problem; the gold these men were spending frivolously in town looked a little different than the gold coming out of Bannack’s Grasshopper Creek.
 Whatever the case, the people of Bannack were watching and when Fairweather and his party made their move, they were followed.

 The area was lucrative and quickly became a massive population hub in the state, making it the perfect location for Montana’s second territorial capital.
-It is estimated that nearly $90 million in gold came out of Virginia City (estimates actually range from 50-150 million).
+It is estimated that nearly $90 million in gold came out of Virginia City (estimates actually range from $50 to $150 million).
 In today’s value, that would be $1.95 billion.
 As with any boom town, Virginia City experienced its share of lawlessness, was home to some colorful characters, and forever left its mark on the country.

 As they say, “some folks made a fortune here, but what they left behind was priceless.”